Table of Contents

 To give through Gift Aid, your company simply makes a gift of money to charity and deducts that amount from its total profits before calculating its corporation tax.
 Therefore, the company receives corporation tax relief on the full donation.

 Gift Aid donations from the self-employed are treated in the same way as gifts from individuals.
-When you make a donation to a charity, CASC, or voluntary organisation, that charity is able to claim back the tax from HMRC that you have paid on the donation.
+When you make a donation to a charity, CASC, or voluntary organisation, that charity can claim back the tax from HMRC that you have paid on the donation.
 It and means the charity can get an extra 25p for every £1 that you give.

 If your business is run as a partnership, your donations will be eligible for Gift Aid in the same way as donations from individuals.
 Generally, the donation will be split into equal amounts from each of your individual partners.
 This is unless you decide it should be split differently and notify the charity of this.
 VAT is not affected, unless the charity gives a gift in return that could be viewed as sponsorship.